Bowel Cancer

 Who needs a colonoscopy most?

-An online triage calculator to identify patients who need their colonoscopy most urgently, has been developed by researchers including University of Melbourne.
+Researchers have developed an online triage calculator to identify patients who need their colonoscopy most urgently, providing access to faster bowel cancer diagnosis and treatment

 Personalising bowel cancer detection

-Genomic testing can help guide bowel cancer screening, but would people take a test predicting their personalised risk ask University of Melbourne experts.
+Genomic testing can be used to recommend the type and timing of bowel cancer screening, but would people want to take a test predicting their personalised risk?

 What's gone wrong with managing bowel cancer in Australia?